 Lake Merritt has that lazy sunbathing-by-the-lake vibe.
 The 3.1-mile loop around the lake can be walked, jogged, rowed upon, or gondola-ed.
 If you want to feel like a tourist that’s been somehow transported to Venice, opt for that Venetian gondola ride and soak in the city from the center of the lake.

 One of the coolest things to do here is to check out the Bonsai Garden (curated by Kathy Shaner, the only Japanese-certified bonsai master in the United States).
 It’s a must-see for plant fanatics.
 At any given time, there are more than 50 bonsai plants and viewing stones (suiseki) on display.
-The collection rotates regularly, so visiting several times throughout the year is suggested if you want to see all that this garden holds.

 38. MORCOM ROSE GARDEN